particle-iot/docs/src/content/hardware/certification/enabling-wifi-rf-test-for-esp32.md

   - Test Firmware: ESP32_RF_TEST_BIN_V1.3.3_20180403.bin
 - After that, click the button - load bin.
   - Note: if it doesn’t start to load, press the reset button on the Argon once.
-- Once it shows SUCC, then you can select the test parameters like Test Mode, WiFi Rate, Bandwidth and Channel.
+- Once it shows SUCC, then you can select the test parameters like Test Mode, Wi-Fi Rate, Bandwidth and Channel.
 - If you need to reduce TX power, set attenuation.
 - Click the start button and monitor the spectrum analyzer.